ondrap/json-stream/README.md

 # json-stream - Applicative incremental JSON parser for Haskell

-Current state: the library should be normally usable, the parsing is about twice as slow than aeson, however  using the applicative parsing (instead of parsing the whole object) gets you significantly lower memory usage.
+> Current state: the library should be normally usable, the parsing is
+> about 10%-100% slower than aeson (depending on the parser grammer).
+> In general if you use the applicative parser grammer, it will have lower
+> memory consumption.
+When you use streaming, it is usually close to aeson performance
+> as lower memory requirements make up for lower performance.
+> For example counting number of array elements in 120MB
+> JSON file needed 1.3GB in aeson, only 2MB with json-stream.

 Standard aeson parsing library reads the whole input, creates an object in memory representing the JSON structure which is then converted into proper values using FromJSON instances.